Terry Smith (art historian): Career

-Appointed a lecturer at the Power Institute of Fine Arts in 1976, Smith remained until 2001, becoming Power Professor of Contemporary Art and Director of the Power Institute, Foundation for Art and Visual Culture from 1994.
-During his tenure, the Institute became an international centre for the study of contemporary visual cultures.
-He was a founding board member of the Museum of Contemporary Art, Sydney, and remained on that Board until 2001.
+Appointed a lecturer at the Power Institute of Fine Arts in 1976, Smith was appointed Power Professor of Contemporary Art and Director of the Power Institute, Foundation for Art and Visual Culture from 1994 until 2001.

 When Ian Burn and Nigel Lendon returned to Australia in 1976, Smith joined with them to found Media Action Group, which soon was augmented by others, including Ian Milliss, and became Union Media Services (Sydney), an independent, artist-run organisation that provided graphic art services to the union movement and dissident groups.
-Smith wrote art criticism for the Weekend Australian, Nation Review, The Times on Sunday, as well a number of articles for local and international journals, now numbering over 100.

-Smith's 1986 doctoral dissertation became Making the Modern: Industry, Art and Design in America (University of Chicago Press, 1993), winner of the inaugural Georgia O'Keeffe Museum Prize in 2009 for the best book on modern American art published in the past 25 years.
-The committee of jurors for the book prize they chose Smith's book because of its "excellence of writing and scholarship, its originality and its outstanding and multi-faceted exploration of the emergence and flourishing of modernism as a phenomenon in American art and culture."